 Why should you automate the purchase order process?

 The purchase order process is an important one, but in the absence of an e-procurement system, it is undoubtedly manual and time consuming.
+Companies often implement a manual purchase order system to manage this initially – a purchase order form with approval sign off often by phone or email, this is often coupled with an excel purchase order tracking spreadsheet.
+There are many problems with a manual procurement process, including being prone to human error.
 With a system like PLANERGY, through automation the entire process becomes more efficient.
 Here’s why you should automate this process:

 - All purchasing documents are centralized in one location, accessible from anywhere – Referencing purchase requisitions and POs is far less painful with an e-procurement solution.
 You can access any of the details you need, whenever you need them – in one place.